chinge55/chinge55.github.io/_posts/2023-10-14-bioinformatics.markdown

 1. Initially, we need to find the places in the protein where a ligand can go and bind.
 They are called as binding pockets.
 Ligands can only bind with the protein in the proteins binding pockets.
 Conversely, if a ligand binds then we call that place a binding pocket inside a protein.
 2. After that, we take that ligand and place it inside the target protein.
 3. Now, we develop an equation that can simulate the forces of nature.
 The equation should take into account the chemical properties of both protein and ligands.
 We integrate over that equation and get a number that says how likely is the interaction between the ligand and the protein (binding affinity).

+*To put very simply, ligand is like a key and protein is like a lock.
+And we have to see if the ligand (key) fits inside the lock (protein).
+And the keyhole is the binding pocket.*

 The problem with this is that, we have a 3D grid.
 A single orientation or pose of a ligand is not enough to determine whether the ligand binds with the protein or not.
 We have to check for the multiple orientations of the ligand and also in multiple places inside the protein.